PhonologicalCorpusTools/CorpusTools/docs/source/transcriptions_and_feature_systems.rst

    use of PCT unless and until you delete it (done by selecting the system and clicking “Remove selected feature system”).
 Click “Done” to return to the regular corpus analysis window.

-The example below shows the selection of the CELEX transcription system, interpreted using Hayes features.

 .. image:: static/downloadfeature.png
    :width: 90%